Overview

 ```

-For details, please refer to the official page below, **Installation by script**.
+For details, please refer to **Scripted install** on the official page below:

 https://learn.microsoft.com/en-us/dotnet/core/install/linux-scripted-manual#scripted-install

-Also, there are cases where an error occurs regarding a specific file when executing the dotnet command.
-In that case, please refer to the following page.
+Also, there may be cases where errors related to specific files occur when executing the dotnet command.
+In such cases, please refer to the page below:

 https://learn.microsoft.com/en-us/dotnet/core/install/linux-package-mixup?pivots=os-linux-redhat